klmnden/azure-docs.tr-tr/articles/cosmos-db/how-to-time-to-live.md

     new RequestOptions { PartitionKey = new PartitionKey("CO18009186470") });

 Document readDocument = response.Resource;
-readDocument.TimeToLive = null; // inherit the default TTL of the collection
+readDocument.ttl = null; // inherit the default TTL of the collection

 response = await client.ReplaceDocumentAsync(readDocument);
 ```